Posted on 23 Mar 2017

 Unified talent management is the heart of talent mobility, the employee lifecycle and relationship management.
 Strategically empower your HR function as a key business partner by adopting a holistic UTM solution to enable communication and collaboration across the workforce and drive business decisions in the most innovative ways.

-Aaron is based in Singapore and is the voice of Product Strategy across Southeast Asia and Hong Kong.
+Aaron is based in Singapore and is the voice of PageUp’s product strategy across Southeast Asia and Hong Kong.
 He has previously led the regional pre-sales team and earlier on in his PageUp life lived and breathed our awesome service promise as a Technical Account Manager.
 He’s a self-professed techie, who is passionate about people systems (i.e. HR) and how they engage, empower, and make us even better at what we do.
-He can often be found exploring new places across Southeast Asia ( <– ideally when they’re not flooded!!).
+He can often be found exploring new places across Southeast Asia.

 Originally from Scotland, Alison is now based in Melbourne within the product strategy team for PageUp.
 With an Honours Degree in Optoelectronics & Laser Engineering Alison's diverse background spans the Electronics industry to HR Technology.
 Alongside technology, Alison is an experienced health & wellness specialist with a passion for wellbeing, and regularly writes and present workshops in this arena.